tamirazrab/tamirazrab/README.md

 - 🔭 I’m currently working on [Tuzmo](https://www.tuzmo.com/)

-- 🌱 I’m currently learning Docker & Terraform
+- 🌱 I’m currently learning TDD

 - 👨‍💻 All of my projects are available at [tamir.pk](http://tamir.pk)